-The room where polysomnography is done is similar to a hotel room, and it's dark and quiet during the test.
-You don't share the room with anyone else.
-The room has its own bathroom.
+If you're at a sleep center, the room where polysomnography is done is similar to a hotel room.
+It's dark and quiet during the test.
+You won't share the room with anyone else.
+Each room has its own bathroom.

-The room has a video camera, so the polysomnography technologists monitoring you can see what's happening in the room when the lights are out.
-It also has an audio system, so they can talk to you and hear you from their monitoring area outside the room.
+The sleeping area will typically have a low-light video camera.
+This allows the polysomnography technologists to see what's happening in the room when the lights are out.
+It also has an audio system.
+This allows them to talk to you and hear you from their monitoring area outside the room.

 While you sleep, a technologist monitors your:

-- Brain waves
+- Brain waves.

-- Eye movements
+- Eye movements.

-- Heart rate
+- Heart rate.

-- Breathing pattern
+- Breathing pattern.

-- Blood oxygen level
+- Blood oxygen level.

-- Body position
+- Body position.

-- Limb movement
+- Limb movement.

-- Snoring and other noise you may make as you sleep
+- Snoring and other noises.

-You will have the opportunity to try on a PAP device before the sleep study begins so that you are not surprised by it if tried later in the night.
+You may have the opportunity to try on a PAP device before the sleep study begins.
+This makes you familiar with the device if the technologist suggests you try it later in the night.
 If necessary, oxygen also may be used during the study to bolster your breathing.